Article published on the 9th of June, 2026.

 Although technically, the permissions requested by WorkPoint 365 do not require Admin Consent, tenant restrictions will typically block users for consenting to all but very basic permissions for applications from verified publishers such as WorkPoint (see ms.learn for more details).

-This means that in most tenants, unless the permissions are pre-approved by an administrator regular users will receive the "Need Admin Approval" consent dialog (2 below) instead of the "Permissions Requested" alternative (1) if a users are allowed to approve all the permissions WorkPoint Express 365 requires.
+This means that in most tenants, unless the permissions are pre-approved by an administrator regular users will receive the "Need Admin Approval" consent dialog (1 below) instead of the "Permissions Requested" alternative (2) which is only available if a users are allowed to approve all the permissions WorkPoint Express 365 requires.

 Even if the User Consent option is available in your tenant, such prompts can disrupt users and create uncertainty about whether the requests are expected.